canonical/charms.reactive/docs/layer-basic.md

     enable-bar: true  # set the "enable-bar" option to true
 ```

-The `foo` layer can then use the API provided by the [`options` layer][layer-options]
+The `foo` layer can then use `charms.layer.options` to get the value for each
-(which is automatically included via the `basic` layer) to load the values for the
-options that it defined.
+defined option.
 For example:

 ```python
 from charms import layer